EndPointCorp/end-point-blog/2022/01/database-integration-testing-with-dotnet.md

 }
 ```

 This is the basic structure for tests using xUnit.net.
-Any method annotated with a `[Fact]` attribute will be picked up and ran by the test framework.
+Any method annotated with a `[Fact]` attribute will be picked up and run by the test framework.
 In this case, I've created one such method called `GetAllQuotesReturnsEmptyWhenThereIsNoDataStored` which should give away its intention.
-This test case will validate that `QuoteService`'s `GetAllQuotes` method returns an empty set when called with no data on the database.
+This test case will validate that `QuoteService`'s `GetAllQuotes` method returns an empty set when called with no data in the database.

 Before we can write this test case, though, the suite needs access to the test database.
 Our app uses [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) for database interaction, which means that the database is accessed via a `DbContext` class.
 Looking at the source code of our sample app, we can see that the `DbContext` being used is `VehicleQuotesContext`, defined in `VehicleQuotes/Data/VehicleQuotesContext.cs`.
 Let's add a utility method to the `QuoteServiceTests` class which can be used to create new instances of `VehicleQuotesContext`: